DavidAwad/Callback-Hell/README.md

 ```
 The following is straight off of the nodejs home page
 ```
-Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.
+"Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices."

-It's fast as hell.
-Because it essentially forces the processor to multithread as many things as possible.
 Here's a small HTTP server that sends hello world to anyone that pings it.
 ```js
 var http = require('http');